Top 5 myths about ISB application busted!

 Here is what we suggest to applicants facing an MBA interview – treat it like a conversation, not a quiz.
 The panel wants to know you better, and the only person who can help them is you.
 Just ensure you are able to articulate the main questions well – why you want to do an MBA, why specifically ISB, why is now the right time in your career, and why should they select you.
 The rest of the questions should be about what *you* have done in *your* life – something you should definitely not worry about!

-I hope this article was useful in busting a few myths for you.
+I hope this article was useful in busting a few myths about the ISB apllication process for you.
 Did you believe in any of them before you started reading?
 Is there any other myth you would like us to answer?
 Do let us know.

 For those planning to apply to ISB this year , please write to firstname.lastname@example.org or call us @ 9008177800.